danielharrell/open-eyes-lect-2017-18/Open.md

 The self, then, gives us a final way to wonder how being open is possible.
 So *is* it possible?
 And if it is, then how?
-Or should we take arguments against its possibility to be not just provocative, as if to deepen our wonder, but persuasive, as if to dispel it?
+Or should we take arguments against its possibility to be not just provocative, but persuasive?
+Are these arguments to deepen our wonder?
+Or dispel it?

 I just gave three such arguments, drawn from a jar, a parabola, and the self.
-But I now want to turn to a fourth, drawn from a book read in seminar, to clarify the limits, I think, of such arguments.
-So consider this passage, from perhaps the greatest novel written in English:
+But I now want to turn to a fourth, drawn from a book read in seminar, to clarify the limits, I think, of arguments against openness.
+So consider this passage, from perhaps the greatest novel written in English <!--later mention how openness a matter of description, not argument-->:

 > We are all of us born in moral stupidity, taking the world as an udder to feed our supreme selves: Dorothea had early